thosgood/this-weeks-finds/markdown/201-250/week209.md

 always replaced by isomorphisms, and this world is incredibly rich in structure.
-The $n$-categories called "n-groupoids" magically know everything there is to know about homotopy theory, while those called "n-categories with duals" know everything there is to know about the topology of manifolds.
+The $n$-categories called "n-groupoids" magically know everything there is to know about homotopy theory, while those called "$n$-categories with duals" know everything there is to know about the topology of manifolds.
 There are, unfortunately, some details that still need to be worked out!

 After my talks there was a reception.
 Later, over dinner, Tom Leinster gave a "Russian style seminar" outlining the different approaches to
-n-categories:
+$n$-categories:

 4) Tom Leinster, Survey and Taxonomy.
 Talk based on chapter 10 of his book Higher Operads, Higher Categories, Cambridge U. Press, Cambridge,